muhsin-k/country-directory-app/README.md

 # Country-Info-App

-Country-Info-App is a React native app build by using [https://countries.trevorblades.com/](GraphQL API For Countries)
+Country Info  is a React native app built by using [GraphQL API For Countries](https://countries.trevorblades.com)

 ### Installation